OCIoficial/ocimatic/ocimatic/resources/task-skel/testplan/README.md

 If a subtask `N` extends from `M`, we say `M` is a parent of `N`.
 The extends relationship is transitive.
 We call ancestors of `N` to all subtasks reachable from `N` following the extends relationship.

 The `@extends` directive *does not duplicate* test cases.
 Solutions still run once per test case, but the extra information is used for validation.
-For example, input validators are run on the target subtask and all its ancestors.
-Similarly, when validating if partial solutions pass/fail the appropriate subtasks, the extends relationship is also considered.
+For example, when validating if partial solutions pass/fail the appropriate subtasks, the extends relationship is also considered.

+## Input Validators

+An input validator is a script that ensures a test case's input adheres to the format and restrictions outlined in the problem statement.
+You can specify a validator for a subtask in its header, as demonstrated in `testplan.txt`.
+While validators are optional, their use is strongly recommended.

+The validator is invoked with the subtask it is running on as the first argument, formatted as `stn` (e.g., `st1`, `st2`, etc.).
+This allows you to use a single script for all subtasks and dynamically adjust its behavior based on the argument.

+When validating a subtask that extends another subtask, the behavior is as if all test cases from the ancestors are included in the current subtask.
+For instance, if Subtask 2 extends Subtask 1, the validator for Subtask 2 will be executed for all test cases in both Subtask 2 and Subtask 1.
+When validating subtask 2, the validator is always called with `st2` as argument, even when checking tests in the ancestors.

 ## Multi-test Script

-Normally, a script generates a single test case.
+Normally, a script is used to generate a single test case.
 Then, it can be used multiple times in the test plan.
 This is convenient because it lets you focus on the properties of a single test when writing the script and defer to the test plan how to use it coherently to form the dataset.
 However, sometimes it is convenient to generate a set of test cases *programmatically*.
 For example, if a subtask has a finite set of possible cases (common for easy subtasks), you may want to include them all.
 To accommodate this, a script may also generate multiple test cases in a single invocation.

 To generate multiple test cases, the script must write the [file separator control code](https://en.wikipedia.org/wiki/C0_and_C1_control_codes#Field_separators) to signal the end of a test case.
 The file separator control code has a decimal representation of `28`.
 See `multi.py` as an example of a multi-test script.